vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 On a technical level, vantage6 may be seen as a (Docker) container orchestration tool for privacy preserving analyses.
 It deploys a network of containerized applications that together ensure insights can be exchanged without sharing record-level data.

-## The vantage 6 infrastructure components

-As we saw before, the vantage6 network consists of a central server, a number of nodes and a client.
-This section explains in some more detail what these network actors are responsible for, and which subcomponents they contain.
+ Lets explain in some more detail what these network actors are responsible for, and which subcomponents they contain.

 ### Server

-The vantage6 server is the central point of contact for all communication in vantage6.
-However, it also relies on other infrastructure components to function properly.
-It consists of:
+The server in the network consists of multiple applications:
 -   **Vantage6 server**: Contains the users, organizations, collaborations, tasks and their results.
-It handles authentication and authorization to the system and is the central point of contact for clients and nodes.
+It handles authentication and authorization to the system and acts as the communication hub for clients and nodes.

 -   **Docker registry**: Contains algorithms stored in images which can be used by clients to request a computation.
 The node will retrieve the algorithm from this registry and execute it.
+It is possible to use public registries for this purpose like [Docker hub](https://hub.docker.com/) or [Github Containers](https://ghcr.io).
+However it is also possible to host your own registry, for example a [Harbor](https://goharbor.io/) instance.

 -   **Algorithm store**: Is intended to be used as a repository for trusted algorithms within a certain project.
 Algorithm stores can be coupled to specific collaborations or to all collaborations on a given server.
+- **EduVPN instance**
+- **RabbitMQ**
 ### Data Station

 The data station hosts the node (vantage6-node) and a database.